 We apologise for any inconvenience; we aim to return to a full service as soon as it is possible

 If we contact you to arrange an appointment, please let us know if you or any of your household members have symptoms of Covid-19 and are self-isolating for this reason.
 We will cancel and rearrange your appointment.

 We want to help our communities and ensure they emerge stronger than before.
 Now more than ever it is important to look out for each other.

-We acknowledge these are difficult times for everyone and that for some people their home will not feel like a safe place (particularly where there is some form of abuse occurring domestic or otherwise).
-Families may be struggling in particular with children being at home and having access to enough food or money.
+We acknowledge these are difficult times for everyone and that for some people their home will not feel like a safe place.

-If you are concerned that another of our residents (or their children) may be at risk of harm contact us to report a safeguarding concern and we will contact the correct agency.
+If you are concerned that another resident (or their children) may be at risk of harm, please contact us to report a safeguarding concern and we will contact the relevant agency.